Apr 10 2023

 Consistency around secondary impacts

 A failure to consider larger system impacts has the potential to skew the perceived benefits of CDR pathways.
 We hope to avoid this by promoting an expansive view that includes both direct and indirect effects of each CDR pathway.
-For example, we think the potential for indirect land use change must be considered for any approach that relies on a biomass feedstock.
+For example, we think the potential for market effects like indirect land use change must be considered for any approach that relies on a biomass feedstock.
 Similarly, we think the secondary energy system impacts of new energy demand must be considered for energy intensive approaches like DAC or electrochemical OAE.

 Navigating counterfactuals